kohlhofer/Crossings/chapters/chapter-04.md

 "About time," the miller says, his voice different now.
 Sharper.
 "Where's the butter?"

+She sets down an empty butter crock, its sides scraped clean.
 "Gone," she says quietly.
-"Used the last yesterday."

 The miller's jaw tightens.
 "Gone."
 He repeats the word like it tastes bad.
 "Everything's always gone with you."